astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

 \end{bmatrix}
 ```
 The problem then is to figure out what the 16 numbers in ${\cal L}$
 are that will achieve our goal.
+Note this is not quite the same thing as
+Einstein notation -- in later chapters we'll see how the sub and superscript
+notation works for the Lorentz matrix, but here I'm just using $\alpha$
+and $\beta$ as ways of counting rows and columns.

 ```{warning}
 Note that the $\beta$ used as the index counter of the matrices has